 What is Dublin Inquirer?

 Dublin Inquirer is an independent website and monthly newspaper based in Dublin, Ireland.
 It's dedicated to original local journalism, whether that means council coverage, housing and homelessness, transport, arts and culture, or food.

 Importantly, it's primarily funded by readers, rather than advertisers.
-If you value independent journalism and would like to support it, you can learn more about subscriptions on the website.
+If you value independent journalism and would like to support it, you can learn more about subscriptions on its website.